Algebraic Presentations of Type Dependency: Introduction

 \subsection{Initial Semantics}

-Initial semantics provides a way to rigorously specify, in a mathematical way, the syntax of a language.
 The ``template'' for initial semantics is as follows: One starts by defining a suitable notion of \emph{signature}---an abstract specification device describing the (types and) terms of a language.
 To any signature, one then associates a category of \emph{models} of that signature, in such a way that the\footnote{We are working modulo isomorphism in a category.} initial object in that category---if it exists---deserves to be called the \emph{syntax generated by the signature}.
 Finally, one aims to construct such initial objects, or identify sufficient criteria for a signature to admit initial objects.

 A particularly simple example of initial semantics is the following: consider the category an object of which is given by a triple $(X,x,s)$ where $X$ is a set, $x \in X$, and $s : X \to X$.
 Then the initial object in that category is given by $(\mathbb{N}, 0, (+1))$, and the structure of being initial provides the well-known iteration principle: to define a map $\mathbb{N} \to X$, it suffices to specify $x \in X$ (the image of $0$) and an endomap $s : X \to X$ (the recursive image of $(+1)$).
+That is, no explicit application of recursion or induction principles on $\mathbb{N}$ is required once it is established that $(\mathbb{N}, 0, (+1))$ is an initial object; instead, the initiality property provides an interface to these black-boxed principles.

-For ``simple'' programming languages (e.g., for untyped or simply-typed lambda calculi), notions of signature, and initial semantics for such signatures, have been constructed.
-For dependently-typed languages, such as Martin-Löf type theory, a general notion of signature with an initial semantics result for such signatures, remains elusive.
-(For individual languages, Streicher~\cite{streicher-semantics-of-tt}, and, more recently, De Boer, Brunerie, Lumsdaine, and Mörtberg~\cite{boer-brunerie-lumsdaine-mortberg}, have constructed initial models.)
-Closing this gap was one of the goals of Voevodsky's research programme.
+For ``simple'' programming languages (e.g., for untyped or simply-typed lambda calculi), notions of signature, and initial semantics for such signatures, have been constructed; see, e.g., \cite{lamiaux2024introduction} for an overview.

+For some specific dependently-typed languages, Streicher~\cite{streicher-semantics-of-tt}, and, more recently, De Boer, Brunerie, Lumsdaine, and Mörtberg~\cite{boer-brunerie-lumsdaine-mortberg}, have constructed initial models.
+Voevodsky aimed at developing a general notion of signature for dependently-typed languages, and an initial semantics result for such signatures.
 In \Cref{sec:context} we sketch Voevodsky's approach towards a theory of type theories, and the role of C- and B-systems therein.

+Meanwhile, Uemura \cite[Section~5]{uemura_phd} has also developed a notion of signature for dependently-typed theories, and an initial semantics result for them.